aotuai/brainframe-qt/DISTRIBUTION.rst

 However, distribution of a BrainFrame Client (built or unbuilt) *with dependencies* is a bit tricky, due to the licensing of some of these dependencies.
-Currently, the client depends on Gstly, an internal, proprietary library Aotu.ai uses to manage GStreamer-based video streaming [#]_.
-The client *also* depends on PyQt5 which, without a commercial license, is only available for distribution under the GPL.
+Currently, the client depends on Gstly, proprietary Aotu.ai library [#]_.
+The client also depends on PyQt5 which, without a commercial license, is only available for distribution under the GPL.

 While we plan on removing the dependency on Gstly in the near future, the PyQt Commercial License is available for purchase at Riverbank Computing's website_.

-Please contact an IP lawyer at your own discretion.
-This file does not constitute legal advice.
+Please note that this file does not constitute legal advice.

-.. [#] You can learn how we make Gstly available in the otherwise-open-source
+.. [#] You can learn more about Gstly (and how we include it in the
-       BrainFrame client in our blog here_.
+       otherwise-open-source BrainFrame client) in our blog here_.

 .. _here: https://aotu.ai/en/blog/2021/01/19/publishing-a-proprietary-python-package-on-pypi-using-poetry/
 .. _binaries: https://aotu.ai/docs/downloads/#brainframe-client